AdobeDocs/experience-manager-64.en/help/sites-developing/i18n-translator.md

         and update as required.
        ```

-1. To make the language available in **Preferences** from the **Websites** console you need to make the following changes in your application:
+1. To make the language available in **Preferences** from the **Websites** console, you need to make the following changes in your application:

     1. Create an overlay for the structure under: